Our School

 • A specialist Literacy and Numeracy Hub creates a welcoming and supportive environment in which reading intervention takes place.

-• Parental support through 1-2-1 meetings with the parents/carers of all catch up cohort students during the Year 7 meet the tutor evening in November.
+• Parental support through 1-2-1 meetings with the parents/carers of all catch up cohort pupils during the Year 7 meet the tutor evening in November.

-• Reading resource packs are provided for all catch up cohort students for use at home with parents/carers.
+• Reading resource packs are provided for all catch up cohort pupils for use at home with parents/carers.

-• Small class sizes in English for Year 7 students identified as requiring catch up for reading.
+• Small class sizes in English for Year 7 pupils identified as requiring catch up for reading.

-• Use of Accelerated Reader for all Year 7 students during a dedicated reading lesson in the school library.
+• Use of Accelerated Reader for all Year 7 pupils during a dedicated reading lesson in the school library.

 • Reading for pleasure drive across the school through the use of outside inspirational authors.
 (Bali Rai, Kim Slater etc.)

-• Investment in a set of reader pens to support students to access and enjoy challenging texts and to train them in the use of the pens for future possible access arrangements.
+• Investment in a set of reader pens to support pupils to access and enjoy challenging texts and to train them in the use of the pens for future possible access arrangements.

 Numeracy Catch-Up Strategy

-• Small class sizes in mathematics for Year 7 students identified as requiring catch up for numeracy.
+• Small class sizes in mathematics for Year 7 pupils identified as requiring catch up for numeracy.

 • Quality First Teaching of numeracy skills throughout all mathematics lessons to target areas of weakness identified in initial Year 7 baseline assessments.

-• Delivery of high-quality numeracy intervention for key students in the catch-up cohort.
+• Delivery of high-quality numeracy intervention for key pupils in the catch-up cohort.
 This intervention is planned by our specialist SEND mathematics teacher and delivered by our numeracy teaching assistant and specialist teachers.

 • A specialist Literacy and Numeracy Hub creates a welcoming and supportive environment in which numeracy intervention takes place.

-• Regular analysis of progress data is undertaken to ensure students are receiving appropriate and successful interventions.
+• Regular analysis of progress data is undertaken to ensure pupils are receiving appropriate and successful interventions.

 • Maths Challenge Wall and regular monthly mathematical challenges promote numeracy skills across the curriculum for all learners.